 - Credit Card in Japan: Is It Allowed?
 Benefits and Tips

-- Japan's Best Credit Cards
+- The Best Credit Cards in Japan

-Table of Content
+Table of Contents

-How do Prepaid credit cards work in Japan?
+How do prepaid credit cards work in Japan?

-Prepaid credit cards in Japan are credit cards that allow users to make purchases without having to pay cash or use a traditional credit card.
+Prepaid credit cards in Japan are credit cards that allow users to make purchases without having to pay in cash or use a traditional credit card.

 The Best Prepaid Cards in Japan

-Switzerland Card and Pasmo
+Suica Card and Pasmo

 Rakuten Prepaid Card

-Seven Bank Prepaid Card Nanaco
+Seven Bank Prepaid Card and Nanaco

 In addition to the Seven Card, the company also issues another card called Nanaco that can be used at Seven and partner stores.
 The card can be recharged at Seven Eleven stores or online.